-- (2) An acknowledgment that the insurer has established criteria that will be used for the investigation of internal fraud and suspected fraud related to the different types of insurance offered. - (3) A statement as to whether the insurer has implemented an internal and/or external fraud awareness and or outreach program in order to educate employees, applicants, policy holders and/or members of the general public about insurance fraud.
+- (3) An acknowledgment that the insurer has established criteria that will be used for the investigation of internal fraud and suspected fraud related to the different types of insurance offered. - (4) A statement as to whether the insurer has implemented an internal and/or external fraud awareness and/or outreach program to educate employees, applicants, policy holders and/or members of the general public about insurance fraud. - (5) A description of the insurer's external fraud awareness or outreach program(s) geared towards applicants, policy holders and members of the general public. - (6) A description of the insurer's internal awareness/antifraud education and training initiatives of any personnel involved in antifraud related efforts.
+The description shall include: - (a) An overview of antifraud training provided to new employees. - (b) The internal positions the insurer offers regular education and training to, such as underwriters, adjusters, claims representatives, appointed agents, attorneys, etc. - (c) A description of training topics covered with employees. - (d) The method(s) in which training is provided. - (e) The frequency and minimum number of training hours provided. - (f) The method(s) in which employees, policyholders and members of the general public can report suspected fraud. - (7) A description of the insurer's corporate policies for preventing, detecting and investigating suspected internal fraud committed by company employees, consultants or others, such as underwriters, claims representatives, appointed agents, etc. - (a) The insurer shall include a description of their internal fraud reporting policy. - (b) The insurer shall identify the person and/or position within the organization who is ultimately responsible for the investigation of internal fraud. - (c) A description of the insurer's standard operating procedures (SOP) for investigating internal fraud.

-- (a) A description of the insurer's external fraud awareness or outreach program(s) geared towards applicants, policy holders and members of the general public. - (b) A description of the insurer's internal awareness / antifraud education and training initiatives of any personnel involved in antifraud related efforts.
-The description shall include: - (1) An overview of antifraud training provided to new employees. - (2) The internal positions the insurer offers regular education and training, such as underwriters, adjusters, claims representatives, appointed agents, attorneys, etc. - (3) A description of training topics covered with employees. - (4) The method(s) in which training is provided. - (5) The frequency and minimum number of training hours provided - (6) The method(s) in which employees, policyholders and members of the general public can report suspected fraud. - (4) A description of the insurer's corporate policies for preventing, detecting and investigating suspected internal fraud committed by company employees, consultants or others, such as underwriters, claims representatives, appointed agents, etc. - (a) The insurer shall include a description of their internal fraud reporting policy. - (b) The insurer shall identify who, within the organization, is ultimately responsible for the investigation of internal fraud. - (c) A description of the insurer's standard operating procedures (SOP) for investigating internal fraud. - (d) The insurer shall include a description of the reporting procedures it will follow upon a criminal and/or insurance law violation being identified as the result of an internal investigation conducted (i.e. agent misconduct, referral to Fraud Unit or law enforcement, etc.). - (5) A description of the insurer's corporate policies for preventing fraudulent insurance acts committed by first- or third-party claimants, medical or service providers, attorneys, or any other party associated with a claim. - (a) A description of the technology and/or detection procedures the insurer has put in place to identify suspected fraud. - (b) The criteria used to report suspicious claims of insurance fraud for investigation to an insurer's SIU. - (6) A statement as to whether the insurer has established an internal SIU to investigate suspected insurance fraud. - (a) A description as to whether the unit is part of any other department within the organization. - (b) An overview of all internal SIU positions / job titles. - (1) The overview can be provided in the form of a narrative and/or through the submission of an organizational chart documenting all internal SIU positions. - (2) A general overview of each SIU position is required.

-a.
-In lieu of a general overview, insurers can provide a copy of all applicable position descriptions to the Department.
+- (d) The insurer shall include a description of the reporting procedures it will follow upon a criminal and/or insurance law violation being identified as the result of an internal investigation conducted (i.e. agent misconduct, referral to Fraud Unit or law enforcement, etc.). - (8) A description of the insurer's corporate policies for preventing fraudulent insurance acts committed by first- or third-party claimants, medical or service providers, attorneys, or any other party associated with a claim. - (a) A description of the technology and/or detection procedures the insurer has put in place to identify suspected fraud. - (b) The criteria used to report suspicious claims of insurance fraud for investigation to an insurer's SIU. - (9) A statement as to whether the insurer has established an internal SIU to investigate suspected insurance fraud. - (a) A description as to whether the unit is part of any other department within the organization. - (b) A description or chart outlining the organizational arrangement of all internal SIU positions/ job titles. - (c) A general overview of each SIU position is required.
+In lieu of a general overview, insurers can provide a copy of all applicable position descriptions to the DOI.

-Drafting Note: Upon exploring the creation of an electronic fraud plan submission system, the working group will explore the possibility insurers having the ability to upload an organization chart / list of SIU employees / position descriptions, etc
+Drafting Note: Upon exploring the creation of an electronic fraud plan submission system, the working group will explore the possibility of insurers having the ability to upload an organization chart/list of SIU employees/position descriptions, etc.